Clever, loyal and goofy – this is exactly what we get with the Bernedoodle.

 Generally, the Bernedoodle is described as a shaggy teddy.

-You will immediately recognize them from their shaggy, almost unkept look.
+You will immediately recognize them from their shaggy, almost unkempt look.

 Do Bernedoodle Dogs Shed?

 The Bernedoodle is often known to be hypoallergenic and is a very low shedding breed.
-As they are a mixed breed, most dogs have a curly or wavy coat, but it is possible that they have a straight coat.
+As they are a mixed breed, most dogs have a curly or wavy coat, but it is possible for them to have a straight coat.